Hunter Biden: Prosecutors seek indictment of president's son this month

 That case marked the first time the justice department had charged the child of a sitting president.

+The US first son's legal woes have become a political lightning rod as his father pursues his re-election campaign.

-On Wednesday, Ms Weiss' office gave a deadline of 29 September for the planned new indictment.
+On Wednesday, Mr Weiss' office gave a deadline of 29 September for the planned new indictment in a status report required by Judge Maryellen Noreika.

-The court filing is related to the felony gun charge alleging that Hunter Biden illegally possessed a gun while he was a drug user.
+The court filing is related to the felony gun charge alleging that Hunter Biden illegally possessed a firearm while he was a drug user.
+He is also under federal investigation for his business dealings.

 Hunter Biden's legal team responded in a court filing that their client was abiding by the terms of a so-called diversion agreement approved by a probation office under which he must stay out of trouble for two years.